AdobeDocs/experience-manager-64.nl-NL/help/communities/sideloading.md

 title: Component Sideloading
 seo-title: Component Sideloading
 description: sideloading in een Community-component is handig wanneer een webpagina is ontworpen als een eenvoudige app van één pagina die dynamisch wijzigt wat wordt weergegeven, afhankelijk van wat de bezoeker van de site heeft geselecteerd
-seo-description: sideloading in een Community-component is handig wanneer een webpagina is ontworpen als een eenvoudige app van één pagina die dynamisch wijzigt wat wordt weergegeven, afhankelijk van wat de bezoeker van de site heeft geselecteerd
+seo-description: Communities component sideloading is useful when a web page is designed as a simple, single page app that dynamically alters what is displayed depending on what is selected by the site visitor
 uuid: 8c9a5fde-26a3-4610-bc14-f8b665059015
 contentOwner: msm-service
 products: SG_EXPERIENCEMANAGER/6.4/COMMUNITIES